 When it’s time for a new toothbrush, you only have to replace an electric toothbrush head in many cases, so it may be less wasteful than throwing away a full manual toothbrush.

 However, if you use a single-use electric toothbrush, you’ll have to completely replace it when it’s time to do so.

 May improve your focus while brushing

-At least one study found that people were more focused when brushing their teeth using an electric toothbrush.
+At least found that people were more focused when brushing their teeth using an electric toothbrush.
 This improved people’s overall experience brushing and could potentially improve how well you clean your teeth.